yohei-kobashi/MultiPL-E/evaluation_singularity/README.md

 ## Usage

-The `build` command builds the container using Singularity:
+The `build` command builds the container using Singularity.
+It invokes `singularity build --fakeroot` so the build does not require root privileges:

 ```bash
 make build